kaulad/python_guide/README.md

 `Pylance`:  Pylance has the ability to supercharge your Python IntelliSense experience with rich type information, helping you write better code faster. [link](https://www.vsixhub.com/vsix/116403/) I don't kkkow

 `Pylint`:  Pylint is a static code analyser for Python.
 It analyses your code without actually running it.
-It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored. [link](https://www.vsixhub.com/vsix/112166/)
+It checks for errors, enforces a coding standard, looks for code smells, and can make suggestions about how the code could be refactored. [link](https://www.vsixhub.com/vsix/112166/), [Pylint Message Code Documentation](https://pylint.readthedocs.io/en/latest/user_guide/messages/messages_overview.html)

 `Code Runner`:  Run code snippet or code file for multiple languages: C, C++, Java, JavaScript, PHP, Python and custom command [link](https://www.vsixhub.com/vsix/43/)